 The richest royals in the world

-Stacker took a look at the world's richest royals and ranked the top 23 by net worth, according to Celebrity Net Worth.
+Stacker looked at the world's richest royals and ranked the top 25 by net worth, according to Celebrity Net Worth.
 What does that wealth look like?
-It runs from a low of $72 million to a high of $40 billion.
+It runs from a "low" of $60 million to a high of $30 billion.

 - Net worth: $72 million

-John Max Henry Scawen Wyndham, 7th Baron Leconfield, 2nd Baron Egremont aka Lord Egremont, is also known by his nom de plume, Max Egremont, under which he has written numerous novels and biographies.
+John Max Henry Scawen Wyndham, 7th Baron Leconfield, 2nd Baron Egremont (aka Lord Egremont), is also known by his nom de plume, Max Egremont, under which he has written numerous novels, histories, and biographies.

-At 24, Lord Egremont, who studied modern history at Oxford, was called to step into his royal role when his father, John Wyndham, died from cancer at 52.
-This meant overseeing Petworth House, the family's 1688-built ancestral home located on a 700-acre parkland estate designed by renowned 18th-century landscape architect Capability Brown.
+At 24, Lord Egremont, who studied modern history at Oxford, was called to step into his royal role when his father, John Wyndham, died from cancer at age 52.
+This meant overseeing Petworth House, the family's ancestral home on a 700-acre parkland estate built in 1688 and designed by renowned landscape architect Capability Brown.
 The National Trust currently manages Petworth House and its art and sculpture collection, which is open to the public.

 - Net worth: $100 million

-Her Serene Highness (H.S.H.)
-Princess Stéphanie Marie, Elisabeth is the youngest daughter of the late American actress Grace Kelly and Rainier III, Prince of Monaco.
+Her Serene Highness, Princess Stéphanie Marie, Elisabeth is the youngest daughter of the late American actress Grace Kelly and Rainier III, Prince of Monaco.
 Princess Stéphanie is 14th in the line of succession to the throne for the Principality of Monaco.

 #21.
 Princess Caroline of Monaco